erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 # API Integration Guide

-This guide explains how to integrate and use the authentication API in your applications.
+This guide explains how to integrate and use garde in your applications.

 ## Authentication Methods